 If you really want to have a debate, these would be my lines tonight if I was LA coach: 12-11-23, 70-77-73, 74-28-14, and 13-24-22.

 — The Mayor John Hoven (@mayorNHL) April 22, 2014

-Much to the surprise of those paying attention, those were the top three lines at morning skate for Game 4.
+Much to the surprise of those paying attention, those ended up being the top three lines at morning skate for Game 4 (April 24).
 The Kings went on to win six straight.
 Sutter then deviated from that look on Saturday and the Kings dropped their second straight to the Ducks.